Four rushed to hospital after crash in Rotorua, road closed

 The road is blocked at the intersections of SH30, Lee Rd and Robinson Ave, diversions are in place, and motorists should expect delays, police say.

-A Rotorua Daily Post reporter at the scene said police, ambulance and Fire and Emergency NZ vehicles were at the scene.
+A Rotorua Daily Post reporter at the scene said police, ambulance and Fire and Emergency New Zealand (Fenz) vehicles were at the scene.

 Three ambulances had left with lights on.

-A Fire and Emergency NZ spokesman said crews were called to the two-vehicle crash about 11.18am and people were trapped in each vehicle.
+A Fenz spokesman said crews were called to the two-vehicle crash about 11.18am and people were trapped in each vehicle.

 “Crews are working with extraction gear,” he said.